nastasha-solomon/observability-docs/README.md

 >
 > * Observability guide and serverless docs: [elastic/docs-content](https://github.com/elastic/docs-content/tree/main/solutions/observability) (stateless and serverless docs have been consolidated into one doc set)
 > * Integrations developer guide: [elastic/integrations](https://github.com/elastic/integrations/tree/main/docs/extend)
+>
+> **If you want to open a documentation issue or request**, please open an issue in [elastic/docs-content](https://github.com/elastic/docs-content/issues).

 # observability-docs

-The home of Elastic Observability documentation v8.17 and earlier.
+The home of Elastic Observability documentation prior to version 9.0.0.

 ## License